Advanced CompositesFind a programme

-All CDT students are based in the ACCIS research group, which is within the Faculty of Engineering and has links to the Faculties of Science and Health Sciences.
+All CDT students are based in the Bristol Composites Institute (ACCIS) research group, which is within the Faculty of Engineering and has links to the Faculties of Science and Health Sciences.
 The vision of ACCIS is to be a world-leading centre for composites research, combining cutting-edge fundamental science with strong industrial links for exploitation and technology transfer.
-It is a focus for collaboration - internally, nationally and internationally - and led the establishment of the UK National Composites Centre.
+It is a focus for collaboration - internally, nationally and internationally - and led the establishment of the UK's National Composites Centre.

-Recent graduates from the programme have gone on to careers in industry (eg the aerospace, automotive, civil engineering, engineering consultancy and wind energy sectors) and academia (such as taking up post-doctoral research assistant positions at a UK university).
+Recent graduates from the programme have gone on to careers in industry (eg aerospace, automotive, civil engineering, engineering consultancy and wind energy sectors) and academia (eg research positions at UK universities).

-Professor Ian Bond BSc, PhD(Bath), (Professor, Head of the Queen's School of Engineering), Development of novel and multifunctional composite materials.
+Professor Ian Bond BSc, PhD(Bath), (Professor, Dean of the Faculty of Engineering), Development of novel and multifunctional composite materials.

-Professor Stephen Eichhorn BSc(Leeds), MSc(Manchester), PhD(Manchester), (Professor), Natural fibres, nanocellulose, nanocomposite materials, stress and strain sensing using spectroscopy, sustainable materials, multifunctional materials (eg energy storage, structural colour)
+Professor Stephen Eichhorn BSc(Leeds), MSc(Manchester), PhD(Manchester), (CDT Director, Professor), Natural fibres, nanocellulose, nanocomposite materials, stress and strain sensing using spectroscopy, sustainable materials, multifunctional materials (eg energy storage, structural colour)

-Dr Ian Farrow BSc(Soton), PhD(CranIT), (ACCIS CDT Teaching Co-ordinator, Senior Lecturer), Design of composite structures.
+Dr Ian Farrow BSc(Soton), PhD(CranIT), (Senior Lecturer), Design of composite structures.

 Professor Stephen Hallett BSc(Cape Town), DPhil(Oxon), (Professor), Mechanics of composite materials and structures, numerical and experimental aspects of manufacture and failure.

-Dr Ian Hamerton BSc(Sur), PhD(Sur), (ACCIS CDT Deputy Director and Research Co-ordinator, Reader), High performance polymers and composites, smart materials and structures, multifunctional nano composites, polymer stabilisation and degradation, molecular modelling, flame retardant materials.
+Professor Ian Hamerton BSc(Sur), PhD(Sur), (CDT Co-Director for Research, Professor), High performance polymers and composites, smart materials and structures, multifunctional nano composites, polymer stabilisation and degradation, molecular modelling, flame retardant materials.

-Dr Dmitry Ivanov BSc(Perm), PhD(Leuven), (Lecturer), Innovative approaches to composites manufacture and modelling.
+Dr Dmitry Ivanov BSc(Perm), PhD(Leuven), (Senior Lecturer), Innovative approaches to composites manufacture and modelling.